apache/gravitino/docs/trino-connector/installation.md

 1. Download the Gravitino connector tarball and unpack it.
-   The tarball contains a single top-level directory `gravitino-trino-connector-<version>`, which call the connector directory.
+   The tarball contains a single top-level directory `gravitino-trino-connector-<version>`, which called the connector directory.
    [Download the gravitino-connector](https://github.com/datastrato/gravitino/releases).
 2. Copy the connector directory to the Trino's plugin directory.
    Normally, the directory location is `Trino-server-<version>/plugin`, and the directory contains other catalogs used by Trino.